-PART I.
+PART I

-A TOWN IN PERSIA, there lived two brothers, one named Cassim, the other Ali Baba.
+IN a town in Persia, there lived two brothers, one named Cassim, the other Ali Baba.
 Their father left them no great property; though as he had divided it equally between them, their fortune should have been equal; but it was otherwise.